IfDTUlm/CGM_Performance_Assessment/Confidence Intervals/README.md

 Calculation of confidence intervals on agreement rates for the assessment of compliance with FDA iCGM criteria as described in

-Stephan, P.; Eichenlaub, M.; Waldenmaier, D.; Pleus, S.; Rothenbühler, M.; Haug, C.; Freckmann, G.: *A statistical approach for assessing the compliance of integrated continuous glucose monitoring systems with FDA accuracy requirements*, TBD
+Stephan P, Eichenlaub M, Waldenmaier D, Pleus S, Rothenbühler M, Haug C, Freckmann G. A statistical approach for assessing the compliance of integrated continuous glucose monitoring systems with FDA accuracy requirements.
+Diabetes Technol Ther.
+2022 Oct 28. doi: 10.1089/dia.2022.0331.
+Epub ahead of print.
+PMID: 36306521.

 Should you decide to use this software in a publication we would appreciate if the above reference would be cited.